Li-Tian/neo/Documentation/articles/tx_execution.md

 **Transaction construction steps by wallet**:

-1. If non-Global & NEP-5 asset is involved, `transfer` function of `InvocationTransaction` is used for asset transferring.
+1. If non-Global and NEP-5 asset is involved, `transfer` function of `InvocationTransaction` is used for asset transferring.

-2. Compute overall GAS consumption，including network fee & system fee.
+2. Compute overall GAS consumption，including network fee and system fee.

 3. Automatically complete UTXO(Unspent Transaction Output) needed by inputs

     1. Group outputs with <assetId, amount>

-    2. Computing the minimum needed UTXO。Transferring will fail if balace is not enough.
+    2. Computing the minimum needed UTXO。Transferring will fail if balance is not enough.

         1. If input account is assigned, compute the minimum available UTXO under this account.

-        2. Otherwise, search for the minimum available UTXO from all unlocked & non-watch only accounts within wallet.
+        2. Otherwise, search for the minimum available UTXO from all unlocked and non-watch only accounts within wallet.

 4. If small change exists, create corresponding output.